NeoCodesOracle/tournament/README.md

 Running Udacity's Test File
 ---------------------------

-After executing the last command above, enter the following command: python tournament_test.py.
+After executing the last command above, enter the following command: `python tournament_test.py`.
 This command will test against the file provided by Udacity to ensure all criteria is met.

 File Contents
 -------------